OlafDamianMadejski/BFOR419-519/README.md

 - **Attackers love "low hanging fruit."** A vulnerability that enables *remote code execution + tunnel-based persistence* with minimal skill required will always remain a high-value target.

-In today's threat landscape—where persistent access, stealthy tunneling, and supply-chain weaknesses dominate cybersecurity headlines—understanding and demonstrating how CVE-2019-11043 is exploited provides critical insight into modern attack patterns and defensive gaps.
+In today's threat landscape, where persistent access, stealthy tunneling, and supply-chain weaknesses dominate cybersecurity headlines, understanding and demonstrating how CVE-2019-11043 is exploited provides critical insight into modern attack patterns and defensive gaps.

 ---

 ## **Methodology**

+Andrew Masone

 ---

 ## **Results**

+Andrew Masone

 ---

 ## **Conclusion**

+Andrew Masone + Olaf Madejski

 The exploitation of CVE-2019-11043 demonstrates how a single misconfiguration in PHP-FPM and NGINX can lead to **server takeover and persistent adversary access**.
 The Debian Security Advisory team confirmed that upgrading **php7.0 to version 7.0.33 or later** fully patches this vulnerability.